Museum of History and Industry Programs

 On December 29, 2012 MOHAI opened an entirely reimagined museum in the historic Naval Reserve Armory in Lake Union Park.
 Since that date, more than 400,000 visitors have learned about Seattle's past, and deepened their commitment to Seattle's future.

-We have expanded our education programs to include early learning with miniMOHAI where the museum is transformed into an engaging play space for kids with six stations set up in the building including stories, dramatic play, math and pattern activities.
-New school programs include Salish Stories where students play a game listening to stories, looking at historic photographs and handling artifacts crafted by local artists to discover the culture, history, language and lifeways of our region's first peoples.
+We have expanded our education programs to include early learning with miniMOHAI, a program that transforms the museum into an engaging play space for kids with six interactive stations that offer stories, dramatic play, and math and pattern activities.
+New school programs include Salish Stories, where students listen to stories, look at historic photographs and handle artifacts crafted by local artists to discover the culture, history, and language of our region's first peoples.
 The award-winning Significance of Salmon program is a hands-on program where students investigate the important role of salmon in the Pacific Northwest by exploring the history of salmon as a resource and the stewardship of salmon populations today.
-This is co-presented with the Center for Wooden Boats.
-Students visit both locations and venture out on Lake Union in a historic Gill Netter boat.

-One of our current needs is to fund our scholarship program where qualifying schools can receive discounted program fees and assistance in paying for bus transportation so that all classrooms have the opportunity to be a part of the MOHAI experience.
+One of our current needs is to fully fund our scholarship program, in which qualifying schools receive discounted program fees and assistance in paying for bus transportation so that all classrooms have the opportunity to be a part of the MOHAI experience.